A word from our founder

 Ruby sensed a real need for a place where people could connect with peer-to-peer support to help cope with the overwhelming stresses of modern life.
 This is what motivated her to create Frazzled Cafe.

 Frazzled Cafe meetings provide a ‘talk-in’ place where people who are feeling frazzled can meet fortnightly to talk and share their personal stories in a safe, anonymous and non-judgmental environment - a place where it's ok, to not be ok.

 We are supported by Marks and Spencer who provide their café spaces in selected stores to host Frazzled Cafe meetings after hours, when the café is closed to the public but the store remains open.
 In some locations our meetings are also held in M&S in-store community rooms.
 Meetings typically last 90 minutes and have a regular facilitator to make sure everyone feels safe and has a chance to talk, if they want to.

 Frazzled Cafe meetings are not about therapy.
 They provide a space where people can talk openly with others who understand how they are feeling, without worrying about judgement.
 What is said in the meetings stays in the meetings and there is no need to answer “fine” if asked “how are you?”

-If you would like to be first to hear of spaces becoming available and new meetings please sign up to our mailing list.
+If you would like to be first to hear about new meeting locations and spaces available please sign up to our mailing list.